RedVoxInc/redvox-examples/docs/source/02_other_sensors_from_report.md

 The [DataWindow](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#-redvox-python-sdk-datawindow-manual)
 contains one-channel sensors, such as [Audio](00_audio_from_report.md), and three-channel sensors, such as [Accelerometer](01_accelerometer_from_report.md).
-In this example we will take a look at the general procedure to obtain one-channel sensors, barometer in this example, and three-channel sensors, magnetometer in this example.
+In this example we will take a look at the general procedure to obtain one-channel sensors, barometer in this case, and three-channel sensors, magnetometer in this example.
 For more Sensors available in the DataWindow, check out the [Sensor Documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data-access).